uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 ### 1.2 MacOS (Apple Silicon)

 For MacOS with Apple Silicon (e.g., M1/M2/M3 Chips), you should use **UTM** to run Linux.
 The steps below provide a walkthrough of the setup.
+After finishing this subsection, go to [Section 2](lab-1-setting-up-your-laptop.md#id-2.-learning-the-kali-linux-bash-terminal).

 #### Step 1: Download/Install UTM